triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/files.md

 - input_tokens_vs_generated_tokens.gzip: This contains data on the number of input tokens versus the number of generated tokens for each request.
 - request_latency.gzip: This contains the latency for each request.
-- time_to_first_token.gzip: Thsi contains the time to first token for each request.
+- time_to_first_token.gzip: This contains the time to first token for each request.
 - token_to_token_vs_output_position.gzip: This contains the time from one token generation to the next versus the position of the output token for each token.
 - ttft_vs_input_tokens.gzip: This contains the time to first token versus